amphp/parallel/README.md

 ### Synchronization with parcels
 Parcels are shared containers that allow you to store context-safe data inside a shared location so that it can be accessed by multiple contexts.
 To prevent race conditions, you still need to access a parcel's data exclusively, but Concurrent allows you to acquire a lock on a parcel asynchronously without blocking the context execution, unlike traditional mutexes.

+## Development and contributing
+Interested in contributing to Icicle?
+Please see our [contributing guidelines](https://github.com/icicleio/icicle/blob/master/CONTRIBUTING.md) in the [Icicle repository](https://github.com/icicleio/icicle).

+Want to hack on the source?
+A [Vagrant](http://vagrantup.com) box is provided with the repository to give a common development environment for running concurrent threads and processes, and comes with a bunch of handy tools and scripts for testing and experimentation.

+Starting up and logging into the virtual machine is as simple as

+    vagrant up && vagrant ssh

+Once inside the VM, you can install PHP extensions with [Pickle](https://github.com/FriendsOfPHP/pickle), switch versions with `newphp VERSION`, and test for memory leaks with [Valgrind](http://valgrind.org).

 ## License
 All documentation and source code is licensed under the Apache License, Version 2.0 (Apache-2.0).
 See the [LICENSE](LICENSE) file for details.